-Graphite has long been a sought-after heat transfer material for harsh and corrosive process streams because it exhibits both metallic and non-metallic properties that contribute to equipment longevity and reliability.
+There are many applications for graphite, and it has long been a sought-after heat transfer material for harsh and corrosive process streams.
+It is particularly useful because it exhibits both metallic and non-metallic properties that contribute to equipment longevity and reliability.

 Along with high thermal conductivity, graphite also has a low coefficient of thermal conductivity (CTE), similar to or better than that found in metals.
 Additionally, graphite is inert, making it exceptionally resistant to corrosion.
 In total these properties make graphite an ideal heat transfer media for many highly corrosive processes.

-Since graphite is very stable in highly reducing environments, it is widely considered as the economical and value-added choice for processes involving hydrochloric acid, phosphoric acid, and methyl chloride; especially at elevated temperatures and higher concentrations which exceed the capabilities of most metallic materials.
+Since graphite is very stable in highly reducing environments, it is widely considered as the economical and value-added choice for processes involving hydrochloric acid, phosphoric acid, and methyl chloride.
+Because of this, it is especially effective at elevated temperatures and higher concentrations which exceed the capabilities of most metallic materials.

 Graphite can also be an appropriate choice for mildly oxidizing process applications.
 For instance, it can be used with sulfuric acid at concentrations as high as 70% when first cost is the driving factor.
 However, in a highly oxidizing environments, graphite will react to form carbon dioxide and result in material failure.

 Industries where graphite heat exchangers are common include fertilizer, agro-chem, VCM, plastics, environmental remediation, specialty chemical, and more.